agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >you’re unsure between the two, a business position offers more
 >flexibility.

-So jobs, that will continue to be useful in different industries and likely to remain useful in the future.
-Jobs that allow you to gain skill that can later be transferred to other jobs are the types of work we should be interested in early career I guess.
+So the jobs we should be interested in are the jobs that will continue to be useful in different industries and will likely remain useful in the future.

-[Dillon Bowen](https://80000hours.org/career-guide/member-stories/dillon-bowen/)([Linkedin](https://www.linkedin.com/in/dillon-bowen-409791a1/)) is working towards his Economics PhD based on the counseling he got from 80k-hours-career-guide.
-Economics PhD is highly recommended graduate program by 80k-hours-career-guide, due to the high impact in direct working.
-Such a PhD allows for jobs in academia (which have a unique way of doing DW), you can go into MC, or you can join the government and work in policy.
-So it allows you the CC to decide later to either ETG, DW in policy or do research in academia.
+[Dillon Bowen](https://80000hours.org/career-guide/member-stories/dillon-bowen/) ([Linkedin](https://www.linkedin.com/in/dillon-bowen-409791a1/)) is working towards his Economics PhD based on the counseling he got from 80k-hours-career-guide.
+Economics PhD is a highly recommended graduate program by 80k-hours-career-guide, due to the expected high impact.
+Such a PhD allows for jobs in academia, MC, or even in the government to work in policy.
+So, it allows you the CC to choose later, how and where you want to work.

  <!-- TBW, He has no MBA, as a result. -->

-[Peter Huford](https://80000hours.org/career-guide/member-stories/peter-hurford/)([LinkedIn](https://www.linkedin.com/in/peterhurford8/)), taught himself how to program from a political science background that now, he is improving his skills in business, programming and finance and is also having extra time to work on other charity projects.
+[Peter Huford](https://80000hours.org/career-guide/member-stories/peter-hurford/) ([LinkedIn](https://www.linkedin.com/in/peterhurford8/)), taught himself how to program having started in a political science.
+Now, he is improving his skills in business, programming and finance and is also having extra time to work on other charity projects.
 Peter seems to be a great example of one who is building great FCC.

   <!-- * [ ] Appears that I should follow something like this, and talk to -->